Shafaqqatrana/PowerBI_Capstone_Project/README.md

 weekly demand data - base price, center id, checkout price, emailer for promotion (cuisines promoted via mails), home page feature (cuisines promoted via featuring on homepage), id, meal id, number of orders, week number.

+In this project I have analyzed data of a food delivery company and created an interactive Dashboard.Used different types of customized visualization (bar chart, donut chart, sunburst chart, slicers etc)
+This Dashboard delivers you with KPI’s which will allow business to track their progress, identify gaps, and make informed decisions to align their sales efforts with their objectives, ultimately driving growth and profitability.

 Attaching the Dashboard here, Please have a look.
 Your Valuable suggestions and feedback are welcome.